modalitysystems/modalitysoftware-docs/twa/TWAAutomation.md

 The frequency of notification is configurable.
 When a user is eligable for a message it is sent by either email or Microsoft Teams 1-to-1 chat message, depending on the user preference.
 By default, messages are sent by email unless the user opts-in to receiving them by Teams chat.

+## Data sent to Modality-managed cloud solution

+The following information is sent from the locally run Bot Notification Service to the Modality-managed cloud solution.
+All information is sent over HTTPS:

+* User UPN
+* Type of message being delivered
+* Information relavent to the scenario and shown in the message.
+This might include team names, last activity date, number of guests etc.

 # Upcoming Changes

 Some changes are planned to TWA Automation, in order to enable pro-active messages to be sent to users as Teams 1-to-1 chat messages by default.
 This will require an additional permission to be consented by a tenant administrator: